 Registered preceptors can update profile information by submitting a new registration form with the updated information.

-Uncompensated period of supervised clinical training of an eligible student that totals at least eighty hours of supervisory time annually, in which a preceptor provides personalized instruction, training, and supervision to an eligible student to enable the eligible student to obtain an eligible professional degree or training certificate.
+– The preceptor has volunteered to provide personalized instruction, training, and supervision to an eligible student to enable the eligible student to obtain an eligible professional degree or training certificate; and

 Taxable years beginning after December 31, 2018.
 All claims for the tax credit, including amended claims, shall be filed on or before the end of the twelfth month following the close of the taxable year for which the credits may be claimed.
 Failure to comply shall constitute a waiver of the right to claim the credit.